Opinion: The pre-Trump world won't come back | DW | 07.11.2020

 The American experience may also suggest that the new progressive generation, the vast majority of which voted for Joe Biden, could be ready to dismantle the populist albatross around society's neck.
 But when it comes to the political promise of the younger generation, Europeans should beware of adopting the American dream wholesale.

 It will still take some time to know officially who is the next American president, and it will most probably be the middle of January before we know who will control the Senate.
-But even in the most optimistic scenario Europeans would be wrong to rely on the United Sates in the same way they did for many decades.
-The fact that a Democrat is back in the White House does not mean that the pre-Trump world is back.
+But even in the most optimistic scenario, Europeans would be wrong to rely on the United Sates in the same way they did for many decades.
+Even if a Democrat is back in the White House, it doesn't mean that the pre-Trump world is back.

 Europeans had good reason to fear that the destruction of the European Union could be on the agenda in the second Trump administration.
-Now this risk has apparently disappeared it will be wrong for Europeans to wait for Biden to tell us what he wants from Europe.
-It is time for Europe to go to Washington and present a vision of the future of transatlantic partnership based on changed realities on the both sides of the Atlantic.
+Now this risk has apparently disappeared, and it will be wrong for Europeans to wait for Biden to tell us what he wants from Europe.
+It is time for Europe to go to Washington and present a vision of the future of the trans-Atlantic partnership, based on changed realities on the both sides of the Atlantic.

 Ivan Krastev is chairman of the Centre for Liberal Strategies in Sofia, Bulgaria, and Permanent Fellow at the Institute for Human Sciences in Vienna (IWM).